ecmwf-projects/makaniino/README.md

  "trainer": <trainer-name>
 }
 ```
-By invoking the tool *tc-train-from-args*, any available option (from each
+By invoking the tool *mk-train-from-args*, any available option (from each
 component selected) can be overridden by CL arguments:
-> tc-train-from-args
+> mk-train-from-args
 > --tag=&lt;simulation-tag&gt;
 > --&lt;option-1&gt;=&lt;user-choice-1&gt; ...